Development Notes

 Research

 RES-002: OpenClaw-RL — Directive Signals in Conversations (2026-03-15) — Every interaction with an AI agent produces training signals — user corrections, re-queries, explicit fixes — that are universal gold but typically ignored.
-This paper validated our flywheel and justified building the conversation archive.
+The paper describes, in RL terms, the same directive signal our flywheel already captures by hand.

 RES-003: RLHI — Reinforcement Learning from Human Interaction (2026-03-15) — Corrections create preference pairs.
 Chat history creates user personas.
-Our 949 conversations are exactly the data this paper says systems waste.
+Our conversation archive holds the same kind of signal this paper extracts — at a far smaller scale.

 RES-008: The Kobayashi Maru Signal — Detecting When an AI Strategist Hits an Invisible Wall (2026-03-27) — When an AI role can't complete a task due to a constraint it doesn't know about, it doesn't say "I don't know."
 It proposes plausible fixes that keep failing.
 Data from 121 sessions, 2,371 human messages.